TiaMcDowell/TombOfAnnihilationNotes/docs/Quests/Complete/Explore the Statue of Man and Crocodile.md

-# Explore the Statue of Man and Crocodile
 #complete
 A recent jungle expedition recovered a Tattered Wizard's Journal from a band of goblins they defeated.
 It appears to describe a wizard's adventure in plundering ruins inside a statue shaped like a man and crocodile.
 The wizard got their ass kicked, but maybe you'll fare better.